VirusTotal/yara/docs/modules/url.rst

 All values default to an empty string unless otherwise specified.

+.. type:: url

+    Full URL provided to the module

 .. type:: scheme

     Scheme extracted from the URL. (ex: ftp, http, gopher, etc)